oblinger/HookAnchorApp/Work/SV/QQ/QQ.md

 # QUICK - QUICK work projects

+### 2024-04-09  Minutes soft constraint

+Use scikit-optimize to optomize 3 parameter cost fn:

+Three cost parameters:
+- ZeroCostRatio	50%			60%
+- FullCostRatio	50%			20%
+- FullCost			10 units		10 units

+### 2024-04-09  DAT integration ^dat

+- Add a 'do' register method
+- Convert do module to singleton
+- Add metric Matrix for minutes
+- Zip S3 loader

 ### 2024-04-01  Contact info

+FIELDS

+**Contact Information**:
+Email address
+Phone

+**About Me:**
+Alternate 1
+Alternate 2
+Emergency Contact
+Contact Order Preference
+Normal Hours
+Waking Hours

+**HIDE**:
+Start Date
+Role Description

 Team:
 I am excited that we are moving from a company with prototypes into a company with scaled products in the field.
 Hooray!!
-But this means we need to shift into high tempo product
-We are getting i
+As part of this, it is important that in emergency situations we are able to respond in real time.
+To aid this we are having all employees provide contact details with focus on how to contact outside normal hours in the case of emergency.

+Please add your info to your slack page as explained HERE.

+Thanks,
+Jasu

+Below is an example supplied by Dan O, along with his explanation of the info provided:

 Email:  dan@sportsvisio.com